 With that in mind, let’s move to somewhere closer to the U.S., which is considered a wonderful vacation hotspot – Miami, Florida.

 You’ve probably heard or read about Miami’s alluring beaches, the most famous of which is South Beach or SoBe.
 It’s globally popular for a reason and walking across the city gives you a good taste of the Miamian vibes.
 In fact, Miami Beach 411 went as far as to describe SoBe as a walker’s paradise and listed numerous streets and parks which are perfect for taking a stroll including Lincoln Road, Ocean Drive, South Pointe Park, and Flamingo Park.
 Here’s a short clip that highlights Lincoln Road

 With all the establishments lined up along these thoroughfares, you will certainly be enticed to make several stops.
 There are restaurants, boutiques, galleries, museums, courts or stadiums for all kinds of sports, and so much more.

-There are, however, notable landmarks which are attractive and iconic enough that tourists can’t help but get their photos taken to remember their Miami vacation.
-Trip Savvy identified some of these wonders like the Wolfsonian Museum, Versace Mansion and of course, Miami’s Art Deco structures.
-The city actually has walking tours along its Art Deco District that provides visitors with interesting information regarding the history, evolution and other facts about these buildings.
-The most popular include The Breakwater, Colony Hotel and Colony Theater, Essex House and Lincoln Theater.
+There are, however, notable landmarks that are attractive and iconic enough that tourists can’t help but get their photos taken to remember their Miami vacation.
+Trip Savvy identified some of these wonders like the Wolfsonian Museum, Versace Mansion, and of course, Miami’s Art Deco structures.
+The city actually has walking tours along with its Art Deco District that provides visitors with interesting information regarding the history, evolution, and other facts about these buildings.
+The most popular include The Breakwater, Colony Hotel and Colony Theater, Essex House, and Lincoln Theater.

 Whether you choose to explore Miami’s urban sector or natural landscape or both, you’re guaranteed to have the time of your life.
 For additional tips on how to make the most out of your holiday, be sure to check our Travel Checklist.